ivan-vasilev/pyevents/README.md

 listener_2 called with argument: success
 ```

-You can find out more on how to use by checking the unit tests.
+This is the gist of it.
+There are some more use cases in the unit tests.

 #### Author
 Ivan Vasilev (ivanvasilev [at] gmail (dot) com)